DirecTV: Launch (1994–1998)

-DirecTV's initial service offering was characterized by the delivery of all-digital standard definition national channels to locations in the lower 48 states.
-This allowed households without available cable television service to receive national channels.
-In these early years, receivers were manufactured with brands including RCA and GE (Thomson of France) and Sony Electronics.
-When DirecTV launched a few High Definition channels in the late 1990s, other CE manufacturers joined in with HD capable receivers under their own brands which helped promote sales of their early generation HD television products.
-These additional company brands included Samsung Electronics, Philips, Panasonic, Mitsubishi Electronics, and Toshiba.
+In the early years of DSS, receivers were manufactured by top electronics brands; initially, receivers were offered under the RCA, ProScan and GE nameplates (all of which were owned or licensed at the time by Thomson of France).
+Only Thomson initially manufactured receivers as part of their deal with Hughes to develop the DSS system; after June 1995, when 1 million of Thomson's systems had been manufactured and sold, Sony began to sell their own receivers as well, with several other companies (including Hughes themselves, via their Hughes Network Systems unit) waiting in the wings.
 Features that were innovative at the time included: a fully interactive program guide, parental controls (i.e. allowed parents to passcode protect channels having R-rated content), and pay-per-view (allowing rentals via remote control instead of having to call DirecTV for authorization).
-The initial generation of antennas was 18-inch diameter (46 cm) with a single feed (consisting of a feedhorn and LNB electronics) that could downlink digital television signals from DirecTV's satellites at the 101 degrees West geostationary orbital position.
+The initial generation of antennas was 18-inch diameter (46 cm) with a single feed (consisting of a feedhorn and LNB electronics, called LNBF) that could downlink digital television signals from DirecTV's satellites at the 101 degrees West geostationary orbital position.
+During this era and into the 2000s, receivers could be purchased from electronics retailers like Circuit City and department stores such as Sears, and a self-installation procedure was possible (with both RCA and Sony creating their own self-installation kits, complete with instructional videotapes).